erizov/Professor/semester_1/lecture_04_searching/binary_search/README.md

 ### Comprehension

 1. Can you explain how Binary Search works in your own words?
-2. What is the key insight or technique that makes Binary Search efficient?
+2. What is the key insight or technique that makes Binary Search streamlined?

 ### Analysis